an introduction to the bell system

 Eliza’s studio was in the old CSM building, which is imminently being demolished and was an amazing space to walk around in, albeit pretty trashed.
 We went to help rinse out and dry all the fabric, which was extremely cold and wet, and pretty full on.
 We managed to get the sinks in the old dyeing workshop to work, though the hot water did come out a pretty unattractive bright orange.

-a picture of some large sinks the csm dye room
+the csm dye room

 The whole building was amazing actually – we got onto some other floors and had a good wander around, even finding a tiny lemon tree on the roof.
 It was also just nice to be in a big institutional school building again, though weirdly quiet and empty.